CiscoDevNet/terraform-provider-intersight/website/docs/r/vnic_eth_adapter_policy.html.markdown

   + `class_id`:(string) The fully-qualified name of the instantiated, concrete type.This property is used as a discriminator to identify the type of the payloadwhen marshaling and unmarshaling data.The enum values provides the list of concrete types that can be instantiated from this abstract type.
   + `coalescing_time`:(int) The time to wait between interrupts or the idle period that must be encountered before an interrupt is sent.
 To turn off interrupt coalescing, enter 0 (zero) in this field.
   + `coalescing_type`:(string) Interrupt Coalescing Type.
 This can be one of the following:- MIN  - The system waits for the time specified in the Coalescing Time field before sending another interrupt event IDLE - The system does not send an interrupt until there is a period of no activity lasting as least as long as the time specified in the Coalescing Time field.* `MIN` - The system waits for the time specified in the Coalescing Time field before sending another interrupt event.* `IDLE` - The system does not send an interrupt until there is a period of no activity lasting as least as long as the time specified in the Coalescing Time field.
-  + `count`:(int) The number of interrupt resources to allocate.
+  + `nr_count`:(int) The number of interrupt resources to allocate.
 Typical value is be equal to the number of completion queue resources.
   + `mode`:(string) Preferred driver interrupt mode.
 This can be one of the following:- MSIx - Message Signaled Interrupts (MSI) with the optional extension.
 MSI  - MSI only.
 INTx - PCI INTx interrupts.
 MSIx is the recommended option.* `MSIx` - Message Signaled Interrupt (MSI) mechanism with the optional extension (MSIx).
 MSIx is the recommended and default option.* `MSI` - Message Signaled Interrupt (MSI) mechanism that treats messages as interrupts.* `INTx` - Line-based interrupt (INTx) mechanism similar to the one used in Legacy systems.
   + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
 * `moid`:(string) The unique identifier of this Managed Object instance.